shehrozmajeed/KAPAv1.0/README.md

-KAPA - Kali Automated Pentest Assistant
+# KAPA - Kali Automated Pentest Assistant

-KAPA is a proof-of-concept automation framework for internal network penetration tests.
+**KAPA** is a proof-of-concept automation framework for internal network penetration testing.
 It orchestrates common security tools to perform automated discovery, service enumeration, and vulnerability assessment within a LAN environment.
-By leveraging simple machine learning for target prioritization, KAPA helps security professionals quickly identify the most promising targets for further exploitation.
+Using lightweight machine learning for target prioritization, KAPA helps security professionals quickly identify the most promising targets for further exploitation.

-Key Features:
+## Key Features

-Automated Network Discovery: Scans the local subnet to identify live hosts.
+* **Automated Network Discovery:** Scan the local subnet to identify live hosts quickly.

-Intelligent Service Fingerprinting: Detects open ports and running services using integrated Nmap scanning.
+* **Intelligent Service Fingerprinting:** Detect open ports and running services with integrated Nmap scanning.

-ML-Powered Target Prioritization: Ranks targets based on potential value and common attack vectors.
+* **ML-Powered Target Prioritization:** Rank targets based on potential value and common attack vectors.

-Modular Attack Framework: Designed for easy expansion with new exploit modules.
+* **Modular Attack Framework:** Easily extendable with new exploit modules.

-Consolidated Reporting: Generates structured JSON reports for analysis
+* **Consolidated Reporting:** Generate structured JSON reports for detailed analysis.

+KAPA is ideal for internal pentesters and security enthusiasts looking to streamline their workflow and focus on high-value targets efficiently.